eclipse-osee/org.eclipse.osee/plugins/org.eclipse.osee.web/README.md

-# ModernPle
+# OSEE

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.1.4.
+Currently we are running version 14.2.4.

 ## Development server